 We act on those objects, trusting that the patterns we’ve detected are reliable.

-This creates a kind of chicken-and-egg problem: where did the first patterns come from?
+Which brings us back to the chicken-and-egg problem: where did the first patterns come from?
 How did the first “observers” emerge to detect anything at all?

-To answer this, we must look for the simplest possible observers—systems so basic they border on the definition of existence itself.
-Stephen Wolfram suggests that simple nodes and rules in his computational universe—akin to cellular automata—might be the first pattern recognizers.
+To answer this, we must look for the simplest possible observers, systems so basic they border on the definition of existence itself.
+Stephen Wolfram suggests that simple nodes and rules in his computational universe, akin to cellular automata, might be the first pattern recognizers.
 For instance:

 Node A gives rise to Node B.